Simon946/3h-projects/README.md

 FizzBuzz:
 A classic, print all positive integers up to a maximum.
 Print Fizz when the integer is a multiple of 3.
 Print Buzz when the integer is a multiple of 5.
 Print FizzBuzz when both.

-SLOC counter.
+SLOC counter:
 (Single Line Of Code) counts the number of non-empty lines in a text (source) file

+ChangeLowerUpper:
+Takes an ASCII string and converts the uppercase letters to lowercase and vice versa